dansand/Python/part2/numpy2.md

 There are a number of other ways to initialise new numpy arrays, for example:

 * from a Python list or tuples
-* using functions that are dedicated to generating numpy arrays, such as `arange`, linspace, etc.
+* using functions that are dedicated to generating numpy arrays, such as `arange`, `linspace`, etc.

 ## Maths with arrays